 If the BIG-IP fails over, its shared IP address is assumed by the remaining unit and the servers continue routing through the same IP address.

 You can configure additional shared IP aliases on the external VLANs of each BIG-IP, as well.
 This makes it possible for routers to route to a virtual server using virtual noarp mode.

 In an active-active system, the servers must be logically segregated to accept connections from one BIG-IP or the other.
-To do this, set the default route of some of your servers to the floating self IP address on one unit and the default route on some of your servers to the floating self IP address on the other unit (see Task 2: Configuring an additional floating self IP address).
+To do this, set the default route of some of your servers to the floating self IP address on one unit and the default route on some of your servers to the floating self IP address on the other unit (see Task 2: Configuring an additional floating self IP address, on page 5-13).
 When a unit fails over, the surviving BIG-IP assumes the internal IP alias of the failed machine, providing each server a default route.